Sunday, November 6, 2011

 Afro-Media Literacy Education (AMLE)

-A burgeoning theory and practice designed to mentally liberate, culturally heal and reeducate role models (youth, adults and seniors) of African descent.
-Founded by Shani Byard, Ed.D. (artist, educator, social justice advocate, product of hip hop and proud native of Leimert Park Los Angeles), Afro-Media Literacy Education humbly blends African-Centered pedagogy with Critical Media, Critical Literacy, Critical Race theories, pedagogies and practices, and intergenerational learning infused with critical thinking, creative expression and digital literacy.
-The objective of Afro-Media Literacy Education is to cultivate cultural, technical and social capital throughout the African Diaspora.
-AMLE is the foundation for the principles and methodologies engrained in the educational framework and professional development services provided by Message Media Ed – School of Black Leadership in the Digital Age, for the African American community of South Los Angeles.
-Please read our Educational Framework with citations here http://www.messagemediaed.org/#!educational-framework
+A burgeoning theory and practice designed to mentally liberate, culturally heal and reeducate Black and non-Black youth, adults, seniors, educators and professionals working with Black youth in our media saturated society.
+Pioneered by Shani Byard, Ed.D., Afro-Media Literacy Education is a contemporary professional development educational framework that humbly blends African-Centered pedagogy with Critical Media, Critical Literacy and Critical Race theories, pedagogies and practices, and intergenerational learning infused with critical thinking, creative expression and digital literacy.
+AMLE is the foundation for the principles and methodologies engrained in the professional development programs and trainings provided by Message Media Ed – School of Black Leadership in the Digital Age, located in Los Angeles, Ca. Please read about our AMLE framework and services here http://www.messagemediaed.org/#!educational-framework

 1 comment: